 Once your order has been placed, you should receive an email receipt with your order number.
 At any time, you can call 651-560-2038 Ext.
 3 and get an update on your order.
 Once your order has shipped, you will receive an email with carrier and tracking information.
 We ship all inflatables via UPS and a UPS tracking number will be provided once it leaves our facility.

 Yes.
-Pickup is available at any of our Minnesota or Michigan warehouse locations.
-Use the code PICKUP at checkout to avoid any shipping fees.
-Once your order is available, you will be contacted to schedule your pickup.
+Pickup is available at our Minnesota HQ warehouse location.
+Select in-store pickup at checkout to avoid any shipping fees.
+Once your order is available, you will be contacted for pickup.

 The minimum psi reading on our manual hand pump is 5 psi.
 Therefore it will take a little time before the gauge registers a reading and begins tracking air pressure.
 The inflatable will feel semi-full before the gauge begins to register any reading."

 If after several minutes your inflatable is still not filling with air, it is possible the O-ring has fallen off the end of your pump hose.
 This is required to create a tight seal between the valve and pump hose.
 If it is missing, you can call us to order a replacement: 651-560-2038.
 If your inflatable must be used in the immediate term, you can remove the O-ring from your inflatable's valve cap and place on the end of the hose.
 Once you are finished inflating, be sure to place the O-ring back on the valve cap.

 Requirements vary from state to state, so we recommend contacting your local DMV.
 Most states require Kayaks to be registered.
 Currently Minnesota is the only state that requires Paddle North paddelboards to be registered.
 You can reference this guide for an overview of the registration process for paddleboards.
 We are not aware of any laws that require your Utility Dock to be registered.